Aliases for RARG Gene

 GeneCards Summary for RARG Gene

-RARG (Retinoic Acid Receptor, Gamma) is a Protein Coding gene.
-Diseases associated with RARG include exfoliative ichthyosis and teratocarcinoma.
-Among its related pathways are Signaling by GPCR and Apoptotic Pathways in Synovial Fibroblasts.
+RARG (Retinoic Acid Receptor Gamma) is a Protein Coding gene.
+Diseases associated with RARG include exfoliative ichthyosis and urethral stricture.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II regulatory region sequence-specific DNA binding.
-An important paralog of this gene is NR1I2.
+An important paralog of this gene is NR4A2.

 UniProtKB/Swiss-Prot for RARG Gene